Winter Wonderland: History

 Smith, a native of Honesdale, Pennsylvania, was reportedly inspired to write the lyrics after seeing Honesdale's Central Park covered in snow.
 He wrote the lyrics while being treated for tuberculosis in the West Mountain Sanitarium in Scranton.

-The song was originally recorded in 1934 for RCA Victor.
-At the end of a different recording session by Himber and his Hotel Ritz-Carlton Orchestra, with extra time to spare, RCA Victor suggested arranging and recording "Winter Wonderland" using some additional members of its own orchestra, which included Artie Shaw and other established New York City studio musicians.

-Guy Lombardo’s version that same year would go on to be one of the biggest hits of 1934.

-In 1946, Perry Como recorded the song on his album Perry Como Sings Merry Christmas Music.

-Also in 1946, The Andrews Sisters recorded the song with Guy Lombardo and his Royal Canadians.

-In Johnny Mathis' version, heard on his 1958 LP Merry Christmas, the introduction is sung between the first and the second refrain.

-In 1960, Ella Fitzgerald recorded a jazz arrangement of the song for her Verve release Ella Wishes You a Swinging Christmas.

-In 1963, Phil Spector recorded an energetically-paced version of the song, employing his characteristic Wall of Sound production technique for the A Christmas Gift for You from Phil Spector album.
-Darlene Love performed lead vocals.

-In 1968, Tony Bennett recorded the song on his album Snowfall: The Tony Bennett Christmas Album.
-He recorded it again in a duet with Lady Gaga in 2014.
+In 1968, Tony Bennett recorded the song for his album Snowfall: The Tony Bennett Christmas Album.
+In 2008, he recorded it again with the Count Basie Orchestra for the album A Swingin' Christmas, while in 2014, he recorded it as a duet with Lady Gaga, released as a standalone promotional single.

 In 1971, Elvis Presley recorded the song on his album Elvis Sings The Wonderful World of Christmas.

-In 1999, Ringo Starr recorded the song on his album I Wanna Be Santa Claus.
+In 2003, Ozzy Osbourne and Jessica Simpson recorded a duet version of the song for The Osbourne Family Christmas Special.
+Mike Rampton of Kerrang! called the cover "completely baffling."

+In 2009, Selena Gomez & The Scene covered the song for the “All Wrapped Up: Volume 2” EP.

 In 2023, Chlöe covered the song for Amazon Music as part of their Amazon Original Music series.
 The cover peaked at number 87 on the Billboard Hot 100, making her version of the song the first to enter the chart.

 Also in 2023, Laufey covered the song for Spotify as part of their Spotify Singles Holiday series.
 The cover became the highest-charting version of the song in the Core Anglosphere countries, excluding the United States.

+In a November 2025 survey, 18 versions of "Winter Wonderland" were being played on Christmas music radio stations, the second-most of any song after "Have Yourself a Merry Little Christmas."